vadis-project/sv-ident/data/train/README.md

 ![Example for loading the dataset using the Datasets library.](https://github.com/vadis-project/sv-ident/blob/main/data/train/figures/load_dataset.png)

-Note: until the data has been merged into the official repository (see this [pull request](https://github.com/huggingface/datasets/pull/4489)), you can load it using [this fork](https://github.com/e-tornike/datasets/tree/sv-ident).

 ### License
 All documents originate from the Social Science Open Access Repository (SSOAR) and are licensed accordingly.
 The original document URLs are provided in `document_urls.json`.
 For more information on licensing, please refer to the terms and conditions on the [SSAOR Grant of Licenses page](https://www.gesis.org/en/ssoar/home/information/grant-of-licences).